Palrajjayaraj/MachineLearningLearnings/ReinforcementLearning/RacingGame/game/README.md

 - Score
 - Collision detection

-You can access these from `game_engine.py` for building ML on top of this.
+You can access these from `src/core.py` for building ML on top of this.

-## Next Steps

-Now you can build your own ML solution on top of this game!
-The game provides all the mechanics - you add the intelligence.